-In this two-year course you will be taught how to work in a range of resistant materials and how the materials are used in industry to produce modern day items.
-These skills will develop understanding and improve your design and making skills.
-Drawing and presentation are key areas of development.
-This course is taught practically as much as possible but thorough preparation for the written design exam will be a focus throughout both Years 10 and 11 to ensure students are also confident in this area.
+In this two-year course equvilant to a GCSE, the skills taught will develop understanding and improve your design and making skills.
+This course is taught practically as much as possible but thorough preparation for the written design exam will be a focus throughout both Years 10 and 11, to ensure students are also confident in this area.
+This course allows pupils to work with woods, metals and polymers in a practical way.
+They will develop skills to make high-quality products.
+Pupils will have the opportunity to use traditional skills as well as modern technologies, such as laser cutting, 3D printing and Computer Aided Design (CAD).